mariana-data-science/nanicoding/README.md

 Hi!
 I am Mariana Souza, I am a Front-End Developer from Brazil.
 I am graduated in Law and very interested in cyber security too.

-I am passionate about learning, not only about the tech world but, new languages too.
-I am always open to new challenges and I can easily adpt to changes as well.
+I am passionate about learning, not only about the tech world but new languages too.
+I am always open to new challenges and I can easily adapt to changes as well.

 - 📍 From Recife - Brazil